alextanhongpin/frontend/ux.md

 ## Input

 - ensure the focused input has a clear indication (outline) that it is being focused now
+- user can submit empty spaces
+- user can submit float when the input expect number only
+- user can submit emoji etc
+- pasting values will cause error
+- no limit on text length/min max number
+- sql injection values
+- values provided is not one of the enum
+- user can submit empty string (no declaration of required/optional field)
+- user can submit negative value for forms

 ## Double-submit

 - use a mutex to ensure the action happens only once
+- when you have an increment counter, pressing -tive multiple times will cause the counter to be negative
+- purchase buttons (or any other buttons) can be submitted twice
+- pressing enter twice will trigger double submit on the forms

+## Api

+- submitting -tive pagination in limit/offset
+- submitting float values in pagination
+- submitting invalid type for query string
+- super long query string that can break the application
+- super large payload
+- unlimited pagination value

 ## Debounce